 A very small, fun little painting for you bird lovers...

 This is a painting I did just because I wanted to.
 No commission, no buyer in mind, just a great reference photo that a friend sent me that I fell in love with.
-And lo and behold, it sold at a recent art show, Art in the Foothills, in Bluemont VA.
+And lo and behold, it sold at a recent group art show, Art in the Foothills, in Bluemont VA.
+This was actually my very first show.

 I recently took on a challenge on an Artists' website I frequent, and the subject was daffodils.
 The craving for spring got the better of me, so I went for it!!